Full season once-a-day (OAD) milking

 You will quickly know if you have got your stocking rate wrong:

-Another consequence of getting stocking rate is too high is the likely decrease in pasture intake and yield per cow.
+Another consequence of stocking rate being too high is the likely decrease in pasture intake and yield per cow.
 In this case, milksolids yield per cow would be depressed by OAD and by underfeeding.